 Paradoxes of paper folding

 There's an old saying that you can't fold a piece of paper more than seven times.
-In class, we tried it with 8.5x11 sheets of paper, and everybody managed the same number of folds - just six.
+In class, we tried it with 8.5x11 sheets of paper, and everybody managed the same number of folds—just six.
 Then we went out in the hallway and tried another folding experiment, this time folding a very long sheet of paper towels, over a hundred feet long.
 (We only used lengthwise folds in this case.)
-As it turned out, the difference between a single sheet of paper and a hundred-foot-long strip was only a single fold!
+As it turned out, the difference between a single sheet of paper and a hundred-foot-long strip of paper was only a single fold!
 Seven, instead of six.

-It was fascinating to act out the folding process for the long strip.
+It was fascinating to enact the folding process for the long strip.
 After the first two or three folds, everything seemed to be going fine.
 Then, when we went from fold #5 to fold #6, the game was suddenly up.
 (More about the suddenness of exponential growth below.)

 There's a nice echo of this in Philip and Phylis Morrison's excellent book The Ring of Truth, based on their 1987 PBS series.
 The Morrisons explain that expert Chinese chefs are able to make incredibly thin noodles called "Dragon's Beard" by repeatedly stretching the noodles by hand and cutting them in half at each step.
 In two minutes, the chef interviewed in the Morrisons' book has achieved twelve doublings, yielding about four miles of noodles, each noodle about twice the thickness of a human hair.
 Legendary chefs of the past were said to attain thirteen doublings.